-Add the chicken, carrots, onions, and mushrooms to your Instant Pot.
+Add the chicken, carrots, onions, mushrooms, and thyme to your Instant Pot.
 Stir it as best as you can.
 Close the lid and set the valve to "sealing".
 Cook on high pressure for 10 minutes.

 Once the countdown has finished, let the pressure release naturally for 15 minutes, and then do a quick release of the remaining pressure.

 Add the cornstarch slurry (mix the cornstarch and cold water together) to the Instant Pot.
 Press the sauté button and this will help the sauce sauce thicken a little bit (the sauce isn't meant to be too thick) if you let it cook for a few more minutes.
 Season with salt & pepper if needed.

 - I used about a pound of chicken thighs in this recipe.
 Anything around that mark (or even up to 1.5 lbs. or so) would work.
 I discuss more on why I chose this cut of chicken within the blog post.

 - Serves 4-6.